-It’s never fun planning for your worst nightmare, but it can make an instrumental difference when forced to act fast under pressure if one day you’re forced to tell emergency responders: “My child was in a car accident.”
+It’s never pleasant planning for your worst nightmare, but being prepared can make an instrumental difference when forced to act fast under pressure if one day you’re forced to tell emergency responders: “My child was in a car accident.”
 Serious car crashes can emit a range of emotions from shock and adrenaline to anger and irrational thinking.
-But when our children are also in the car, these emotions are instantly intensified, and rightfully so.
-Although no parent hopes to find themselves in this situation, it’s a tragically common occurrence, with more than 120,000 children, ages 12 and younger, were injured in a traffic collision in 2014.
+When our children are also in the car, these emotions are instantly intensified, and rightfully so.
+Although no parent hopes to find themselves in this situation, it’s a tragically common occurrence, with more than 120,000 children (ages 12 and younger) injured in a traffic collision in 2014 alone.

-While your first parental instinct is to check on your child, your first priority should be preventing a secondary crash.
+While your initial parental instinct might be to check on your child, your first priority should be preventing a secondary crash.
 After a fender bender, safely pull the car to the side of the road.
-Staying in the middle of busy lanes or near turns greatly increases your risk of being hit again.
+Staying in the middle of busy lanes (or near turns) greatly increases your risk of being hit again.
 For severe accidents, call 911 and follow their instructions while you wait for police and EMTs to arrive.

 Once in a safer position, you can check on your child.
 However, most experts suggest waiting on EMTs to pick up or move a child in a car seat.
 This is arguably the hardest piece of advice for parents, but improperly moving a child can worsen any and all injuries.

 As babies and toddlers continue to grow, their necks remain a flexible and fragile area.
 Unfortunately, this flexibility makes children more vulnerable to spinal cord injuries, especially in car accidents.
 It’s best to remain overly cautious as children may not be able to effectively communicate if and where they feel pain, and it can be especially dangerous to move a toddler after car accident injuries before EMTs arrive.

 After your child receives care from an emergency room doctor, request all medical records be sent to your pediatrician.
-These documents will be important information should any injuries develop later on and for overall health monitoring.
-Give the pediatrician a few days to review them and schedule a follow up appointment to ensure there’s no delayed onset of injuries.
+These documents will be important information should any injuries develop later on, as well as for overall health monitoring.
+Give the pediatrician a few days to review the information and schedule a follow-up appointment to ensure there’s no delayed onset of injuries.

 If your child does not see an ER doctor, schedule the earliest available appointment with your pediatrician.
 Explain the crash circumstances and any differing behavior you’ve noticed since the crash.
 Follow the pediatrician’s instructions from there.

-Motor Vehicle Child Injuries and Symptoms to Watch for After A Car Crash
+Motor Vehicle Child Injuries and Symptoms to Watch for After a Car Crash

 If you have been involved in a car accident, even one that seems minor on the surface, you need to be aware that injures might have occurred and yet will not exhibit symptoms for some time.
-You must seek a medical evaluation after a car accident if you think you or your children are experiencing any symptoms of injury.
-There are some serious types of car accident injuries that may not exhibit symptoms until a period of time lapses.
+You must seek a medical evaluation after a car accident if you think you or your children are experiencing any symptoms of injury, as there are some serious types of car accident injuries that may not exhibit symptoms until a period of time lapses.
 The same should be noted for any children or toddlers in car accidents.

 Do Not Minimize Headaches

 If you (or any of your children) develop a headache two or three days after a car accident, you need to consider it a warning sign that you have been injured.
 A headache that develops after a couple of days passes from the occurrence of a car accident can be a sign of concussion, another type of head injury, neck injury (including whiplash), or even a blood clot.

-If back pain develops sometime after an automobile collision, you may have sustained an injury to the muscles, ligaments, or nerves in your back.
+If back pain develops some time after an automobile collision, you may have sustained an injury to the muscles, ligaments, or nerves in your back.
 You may also suffer from injury to your vertebrae.
 If the pain goes into your arms or legs, you should consider seeing an orthopedic doctor.
 Some spine injuries cannot be detected by x-rays from the emergency room and require more sophisticated tests such as CT scans or an MRI to diagnose the problem.
 The same symptoms in children can be indicative of serious motor vehicle child injuries.

 Abdominal Swelling, Bloating, or Pain